Diseases

 • Current occurence/distribution

-• Prevalence in most regions is currently unknown, and prevalence studies have low design uniformity, making comparisons among regions unreliable due to different sampling strategies and case definitions.
-Thus, the results of these studies and the reported prevalence estimates of MAP infection can currently not be compared directly.
+Prevalence in most regions is currently unknown, and prevalence studies have low design uniformity, making comparisons among regions unreliable due to different sampling strategies and case definitions.
+Harmonized and multi-country prevalence studies using the same methodology are needed.

-• Identification of cost-effective methods to reliably classify herds or regions free of infection or as having low within and among herd prevalence is needed.
+Identification of cost-effective methods to reliably classify herds or regions free of infection or as having low within and among herd prevalence is needed.

-• Genomic epidemiology of MAP is new, but has already provided important insights into transmission dynamics.
+Genomic epidemiology of MAP is new but has already provided important insights into transmission dynamics.

-• Data are needed on the distribution of different MAP genotypes and how these are linked to virulence and pathogenicity.
+More data are needed on the distribution of different MAP genotypes and how these are linked to virulence and pathogenicity.

 • Epizootic/endemic- if epidemic frequency of outbreaks